MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 ms.topic: "reference"
 helpviewer_keywords: ["MSVCR71.dll", "libraries [C++], multithreaded", "library files, run-time", "LIBCMT.lib", "LIBCP.lib", "LIBCPMT.lib", "run-time libraries, C", "CRT, release versions", "MSVCP71.dll", "LIBC.lib", "libraries [C++]", "libraries [C++], run-time", "linking [C++], libraries"]
 ---
-# C Runtime (CRT) and C++ Standard Library .lib files
+# C Runtime (CRT) and C++ Standard Library `.lib` files

-This topic lists the Microsoft C runtime library .lib files that you can link against when you develop your application, and their associated compiler options and preprocessor directives.
+This topic lists the Microsoft C runtime library `.lib` files that you can link against when you develop your application, and their associated compiler options and preprocessor directives.

-See [Redistributing Visual C++ files](../windows/redistributing-visual-cpp-files.md) if you are looking for information about deploying the C runtime files necessary to support your application.
+See [Redistributing Visual C++ files](../windows/redistributing-visual-cpp-files.md) if you're looking for information about deploying the C runtime files necessary to support your application.

-See [C runtime library reference](../c-runtime-library/c-run-time-library-reference.md) if you are looking for API reference for the C runtime library.
+See [C runtime library reference](../c-runtime-library/c-run-time-library-reference.md) if you're looking for API reference for the C runtime library.

-## C runtime .lib files
+## C runtime `.lib` files

 The C runtime Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
 The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code.
 All versions of the CRT support multi-threaded development.
 Most of the libraries support both static linking, to link the library directly into your code, or dynamic linking to let your code use common DLL files.